AyushmanJena/ObsidianBackup/ANGULAR/Angular Youtube Tutorial/01 Introduction.md

 - A component is a piece of user interface.
 - Root component by convention is called App Component.
 - The root component contains the entire application and other child components.
-- Ab angular application is essentially a tree of components.
+- An angular application is essentially a tree of components.
 - Combining all these components together makes an Angular UI.

 - We can split a webpage into multiple components and work on them separately.